jeffreyevans/rfUtilities/README.md

 rfUtilities
 ===========

-R package for random forests model selection, class balance and validation
+*R package for random forests model selection, class balance and validation*

+Random Forests Model Selection, inference, fit and performance evaluation

 New release of of "rfUtilities" 2.1-2 includes new functions for calculating Log Loss performance evaluation a function implementing an Isotonic regression for calibration of the estimated posterior probabilities of a model.
 There is also a new function for deriving parameter effect size based on partial dependency (Cafri & Bailey, 2016).
 The statistics Mean Absolute Error (mae) and Mean Bias Error (mbe) were added to the rf.crossValidation function.